Romitoskj/UniversityNotes/Distributed Systems/notes/Lesson 12 - Bitcoin.md

-Cryptographic Foundations
+# Cryptographic Foundations

-The lesson details several key cryptographic concepts:
+## Hash Functions

-1. **Hash Functions (Digest):** These functions take variable-length data (like a file) and output a fixed, typically short, hash or digest
+> These functions take variable-length data (like a file) and output a fixed, typically short, hash or digest

-.
-They are crucial because they possess two key properties: it is very difficult to find the original data from the hash (preimage resistance), and it is very hard to find a different file that produces the same hash (collision resistance).
+They are crucial because they possess two key properties:
+- it is very difficult to find the original data from the hash (preimage resistance)
+- it is very hard to find a different file that produces the same hash (collision resistance).

 Examples of hash functions include SHA-256.
 They are used to verify data integrity, such as checking if two files are the same without exchanging the files themselves

-.
+## Public Key Cryptography

-2. **Public Key Cryptography:** This asymmetric encryption system uses two connected keys, a **private key** (kept secret) and a **public key** (which can be widely published)
+> This asymmetric encryption system uses two connected keys, a **private key** (kept secret) and a **public key** (which can be widely published)

-.

-    ◦ **Signatures:** To digitally sign a message, the owner uses their **private key** to encrypt the hash of the message

-.
-Anyone can use the corresponding **public key** to decrypt the signature and verify its authenticity
+**Signatures:** To digitally sign a message, the owner uses their **private key** to encrypt the hash of the message Anyone can use the corresponding **public key** to decrypt the signature and verify its authenticity

-.
+## Merkle Tree

-3. **Merkle Tree:** This data structure is used to prove that a specific data record (D) belongs to a larger collection
+> This data structure is used to prove that a specific data record (D) belongs to a larger collection

-.
 By hashing individual records and then hashing pairs up to a **root of the tree**, one only needs the root hash (H) and a small **Merkle proof** (a sequence of hashes along the path) to verify D's inclusion.
 The size of this proof is **logarithmic** (logN), making it highly efficient

-.
+---

-Bitcoin and the Double Spending Problem
+# Bitcoin and the Double Spending Problem

-Bitcoin is a digital cash system, functioning similarly to a signed check
+Bitcoin is a digital cash system, functioning similarly to a signed check.

-.
-A transaction transfers ownership of a value
+A transaction transfers ownership of a value.

-.

-• The "name" of the owner in Bitcoin is actually their **public key**

-, and the transfer is secured using a **digital signature** created with the private key
+The "name" of the owner in Bitcoin is actually their **public key**, and the transfer is secured using a **digital signature** created with the private key.

-.

 • A transaction references the hash of the previous transaction (input) and specifies the new owner(s) (output) and the values transferred

 .
-An owner can send a portion of a bitcoin to a new owner and send the remainder back to themselves
+An owner can send a portion of a bitcoin to a new owner and send the remainder back to themselves.

-.
+## Double spending problem

-The central challenge for any digital cash system is the **double spending** problem: the ability to spend the same coin twice
+The central challenge for any digital cash system is the **double spending** problem: the ability to spend the same coin twice.

-.
 To prevent this, Bitcoin requires a system where all transactions are stored and checked for prior spending.
-Since the creators desired a decentralized system, this ledger must be managed by a **distributed system** rather than a single central server
+Since the creators desired a decentralized system, this ledger must be managed by a **distributed system** rather than a single central server.

-.

-Consensus, Blocks, and Proof of Work
+## Consensus, Blocks, and Proof of Work

 The Bitcoin network must achieve **consensus** on which transactions are committed